danramteke/qmk_firmware/keyboards/crkbd/keymaps/danramteke/README.md

 # The `danramteke` Layout

-This layout offers Miryoku with two additional Qwerty setups for gaming.
-It is based on Miryoku, the default Sofle layout, and other tricks.
+This layout offers Miryoku with a plain Colmak setup when Tap-holds are undesirable (e.g. gaming).
+It is based on Miryoku, the default Sofle layout, and a few other tricks.

     make crkbd:danramteke && make crkbd:danramteke:dfu